Billy Reid (fashion designer)

 Billy Reid (born June 13, 1964) is an American fashion designer based in Florence, Alabama.
-His line includes men's, women's, accessories and eyewear.
-His clothing, self-described as "lived-in luxury" and "broken-in luxury", is known for its classic styles in high quality fabrics with unusual accents and Southern influence.
+His line includes menswear, womenswear, accessories and eyewear.
+His clothing, self-described as "lived-in luxury" and "broken-in luxury", is known for its unusual accents and Southern influence.
 Reid summarizes his brand's concept as "American luxury built to last".
 Billy Reid, Marc Jacobs, Tom Ford, and Michael Kors are the only fashion designers who have won 3 or more CFDA Awards.

 Early life and education

 Reid grew up in Amite, Louisiana (/eɪˈmiːt/ ay-MEET-'), just south of the Mississippi border.
 He helped his mother operate a women's clothing boutique located in his grandmother's home which stocked then-new brands including Gloria Vanderbilt and Calvin Klein.
 Reid's hobbies included outdoor activities in the surrounding Southeast Louisiana wetlands.
 Reid's first job was at family friend Joe Buddy Anderson's menswear store The Royal Oak in Hammond, Louisiana.
 Originally wanting to become a football coach during his youth, Reid attended Southeastern Louisiana University and then transferred to the Art Institute of Dallas to study fashion design and merchandising.
 While studying full-time at the Art Institute of Dallas, he worked full-time for Saks Fifth Avenue in men's tailored clothes and sportswear, opening the Polo Ralph Lauren shop-in-shop.
 After graduating, a stockbroker friend convinced a 23-year-old Reid to join him in moving to California to pursue acting.
 Reid abandoned the Hollywood dream after three days and instead worked for six years at Reebok International at the beginning of the brand's introduction of clothing, first selling in a five-state territory and then working in design in New York City for the brand's presence in Foot Locker.
 Reid moved to Boston and travelled across the globe for the first collections of Australian golfer Greg Norman.
 After moving to Texas with his future wife, he later did freelance design for Fruit of the Loom, Neiman Marcus, Takashimaya, and J. C. Penney.